Sammy Sullivan: 2023

 Sullivan joined the Pittsburgh Steeltoes during the program's inaugural season.
 Sullivan and the Steeltoes participated in two tournaments throughout the summer as they were eliminated from advancing to the championship.

 Sullivan opened the season tallying one try in the Eastern Conference Kickoff in Austin, Texas.
 The Steeltoes placed third at the first tournament of the year after falling 21–19 to her former team, the Headliners in the first round.
 The Steeltoes edged the Texas Team, 22–0 to clinch third place.

 The Steeltoes hosted the Eastern Conference Finals at Highmark Stadium in Pittsburgh, Pennsylvania on July 23.
 However, the Steeltoes struggled to pull ahead at their home tournament as they finished in fourth place.
 The Steeltoes lost to the New York Locals, 22–14 in the knockout stages and then 29–0 to Texas in the third-place matchup.

 Personal life

-Sullivan lives in Chula Vista, California, with her husband Josh Schnell, whom she married in August 2024.
-She is a LEGO enthusiast, crediting the toy with helping her mental health while training for the 2024 Olympics.
+Sullivan lives in Chula Vista, California.
+She married Josh Schnell in August 2024.
+She is a Lego enthusiast, crediting the toy with helping her mental health while training for the 2024 Olympics.